RealNetworks aims for comeback with new video software

-SAN FRANCISCO RealNetworks Inc, an early warhorse of the internet era that has stumbled in recent years, aims to reverse its fortunes with video software and storage services that enable people to readily share videos among different devices.
+SAN FRANCISCO, Sept 24 RealNetworks Inc , an early warhorse of the internet era that has stumbled in recent years, aims to reverse its fortunes with video software and storage services that enable people to readily share videos among different devices.

 Rob Glaser, who returned to the company he founded as interim CEO last year, said the new RealPlayer Cloud offering would leverage the still-large installed base of RealPlayer personal computer video software, and potentially establish the platform for a new push into media content and other services.